webix-hub/gitbook-webix-jet/part-ii-webix-jet-in-details/plugins.md

 }
 ```

-If the form input is not valid, the function returns a promise with a dialogue window.
+If the form input is not valid, the function returns a promise.
 Depending on the answer, the promise either resolves and _UnloadGuard_ lets the user go to the next view, or it rejects.
 No pasaran.

 [Check out the demo &gt;&gt;](https://github.com/webix-hub/jet-demos/blob/master/sources/plugins-unload.js)